CalArcher/budget-boss/README.md

 - Expand available commands to add more functionality like serving a user historical data
 - Better error handling
 - Reversing a transaction (undo)
-- Listing a users recent transactions
 - Add yearly bills
-- Add description for spend and save transactions to allow for better tracking of expenses and to help remember what transactions were for.

 ---
 <br/>